 - - - - - - - - - - - - - - OPERATION OF SUGAR CANE PLANTATIONS IN PAUDALHO, PERNAMBUCO (ca. 1900’s)

-As admission and acknowledgement the matriarchal line of my family sustained the practice of slavery, I only dare to leave these vestiges of emptiness and voids.
+I use these demarcations of coordinates of sugar cane plantations to admit and acknowledge the matriarchal line of my family sustained the practice of slavery.
+I only dare to leave vestiges of emptiness and voids represented by woven sacks.

 “Slavery, colonialism and everyday racism necessarily contain the trauma of an intense and violent life event, (…) the ability to find symbolic equivalents to represent and discharge such a violent reality becomes rather difficult.”